DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Introduction

 \section{Introduction}

 Fracture mechanics analysis is of utmost importance for prediction of failure mode and assessment of service life in engineering materials and structures.
-Simulation of the fracture behaviour involves solving partial differential equations (PDEs) with singularities at the crack tip and jump discontinuities across the crack surface, which pose significant challenges for numerical modeling.
-Over the past decades, various numerical tools have been developed to simulate the mechanical behaviour of the crack, including the Extended Finite Element Method (XFEM) \cite{Moes1999131}, boundary Element Method (BEM) \cite{Aliabadi199783}, phase field method (PF) \cite{francfort1998revisiting} and peridynamics \cite{silling2007peridynamic}.
+Numerical simulations of the fracture behaviour involve solving partial differential equations (PDEs) with singularities at the crack tip and jump discontinuities across the crack surface, which pose significant challenges for numerical modeling, especially for the classic finite element method (FEM) \cite{zienkiewicz2005finite} which is the most popular tool for solid mechanics modeling.
+Over the past decades, various numerical tools have been developed to model the mechanical behaviour of the crack, including the Extended Finite Element Method (XFEM) \cite{Moes1999131}, boundary Element Method (BEM) \cite{Aliabadi199783}, phase field method (PF) \cite{francfort1998revisiting} and peridynamics \cite{silling2007peridynamic}.